PabloMansanet/HierophantMod/mechanics.md

    * Restore all HP to an enemy.
 Gain 2 (3) piety for each HP healed.

 ## Miracle (cost 1 skill uncommon)
    * Exhaust all status cards in your hand.
-Gain 2 (4) piety for each card exhausted.
+Gain 4 (6) piety for each status card exhausted.

 ## Bribe (cost 4 skill, rare)